Social Work Student Works on Research to Help Clinicians with Assessments

 Dr. Michael Killian

-Working with Dr. Killian and his team even influenced Felix’s decision on where to complete his BSW internship, choosing to work with Big Ben Cares, which provides resources and support to people with HIV/AIDs.
+Working with Dr. Killian and his team even influenced Felix’s decision on where to complete his BSW internship, choosing to work with Big Bend Cares, which provides resources and support to people with HIV/AIDs.

 “People in the social work field have a unique perspective born from our curriculum, the interdisciplinary nature of social work and the NASW Code of Ethics that drives practice,” Felix observed.
-“All of this informs now only how research is conducted but the questions that are asked.”
+“All of this informs not only how research is conducted but the questions that are asked.”

 Last updated: